Smithers could be the home to some affordable housing units if grant money comes through for the Smithers Community Services Association.

-The 20 percent funding the SCSA is looking for will come from a pot of 350 million from the provincial Investment in Affordable Housing Initiative.
+The 20 percent funding the SCSA is looking for will come from a pot of 350 million from the provincial Investment in Affordable Housing Initiative announced in April.

-The proposed low-income housing is a separate project from council’s future plans at Railway Ave. and Queen Street, with the purchase of the lot at Railway and Queen with the intention of turning it into affordable housing.
+The proposed low-income housing is a separate project from council’s future plans at Railway Ave. and Queen Street, with the purchase of the lot there with the intention of turning it into affordable housing.

-“Currently, there’s a gap there and we need to have some subsidized social housing to give people in our community the stability that they need,” he says, “we don’t know, at this point, exactly the magnitude of that need, but we’ve heard many times from local service providers that that need exists,” says Mayor Taylor Bachrach.
+“Currently, there’s a gap there and we need to have some subsidized social housing to give people in our community the stability that they need,” says Mayor Taylor Bachrach.